lwhiteley/eslint-output/README.md

 #### Getting started: Next Steps

-- Configure eslint using `.eslintrc`
+- Configure eslint using Flat Config
-- Create an npm script in your package json eg. `"eslint-output": "eslint-output"`
+- Create a script in your package json eg. `"eslint-output": "eslint-output"`
-- Configure eslint-output with `.eslintoutputrc` placed at the root of your project's directory.
+- Configure eslint-output with `eslintoutput.config.js` placed at the root of your project's directory.
 See example below
 - Run `npm run eslint-output` or `yarn run eslint-output`.
 See below for command line options.

 **Example `eslintoutput.config.js`**